-Organizations need to cultivate a culture and Information Security Management Systems (ISMS) that allow compliance with the ISO standards.
-A properly ISO certified company will need to have a higher standard for their information security mechanisms.
+Organizations need to cultivate a culture and Information Security Management Systems (ISMS) to allow compliance with the ISO standards.
+A properly ISO certified company will need to have a higher standard for their information security mechanisms than other businesses.

-Understanding the basic maintenance requirements ensures compliance.
-With the importance of how to maintain ISO 27001 certification apparent, organizations should understand how long the certification lasts and the basics of the renewal process.
+Aside from the regular commitments, businesses will also have to complete the renewal process.
+Simply put, organizations should understand how long the certification lasts and the basics of the renewal process.

 With that in mind, let’s take a closer look at this popular certification and how businesses can properly prepare and maintain their ISO certification.

 Before we dive in though, for those unfamiliar with this compliance standard, check out this overview ISO 27001.

 After completing the long certification process, it’s vital businesses plan to maintain compliance over the long run.
 To do so, there’s a variety of practices companies implement to ensure they remain compliant.

 1. Utilizing ISMS As a core component, its important businesses prioritize and utilize their information security management (ISMS).
 Practically speaking, a business must implement all procedures, protocols, and controls as required by ISO 27001 clauses.